 5.5 Handling of unknown, unforeseen, and erroneous protocol data

-When a BAP PDU that contains reserved or invalid values or contains a BAP address which is not included in the configured BH Routing Configuration and is not the BAP address of this node is received, the BAP entity shall:
+When a BAP PDU that contains a BAP address which is not included in the configured BH Routing Configuration and is not the BAP address of this node is received; or when a BAP PDU that contains reserved or invalid values and that contains a BAP address which is the BAP address of this node is received, the BAP entity shall:

 - discard the received BAP PDU.

+Otherwise, when a BAP PDU contains reserved or invalid values, the BAP entity shall:

+- ignore the reserved or invalid values and process the received BAP PDU as in clause 5.2.2.